 Military Family Law Issues

-Several of Rosengren, Kohlmeyer & Hagen attorneys are former soldiers having served on active and reserve duty in the United States Army and the Minnesota Army National Guard.
+Jason Kohlmeyer of Kohlmeyer Hagen is a veteran having served on reserve duty in the United States Army and the Minnesota Army National Guard.
 As former soldiers we understand the language, mentality and duty that goes along with military service.

 Military custody and financial matters are complex and many family lawyers are, to be blunt, unable to understand what E-5, MOS, TDY, PCS, PEBD, ETS, Separate Rats, etc. are.
 Your Minnesota Divorce lawyer needs to understand the issues.
 When you are looking for a Minnesota Family Law Attorney be sure to ask the experience they have with military pensions and pay issues.